Leadership Fellowship: FAQs

 7. Do I need to be a rising junior to apply?

-Not necessarily.
-However, you should have between 40 and 60 credits at the end of the spring in which you apply.
+We do recommend that students apply in their sophomore year.
+You should have between 40 and 60 credits at the end of the spring in which you apply.

 8. I'll be transferring to CCNY next year as a junior.
 May I apply to the program?